klonyyy/MCUViewer-docs/documentation/AcquisitionSettings/AcquisitionSettings.md

 ## Debug probe section

 The debug probe section holds settings for the debug probe.
-Currently STLink and JLink probes are supported.
 The window below presents JLink settings, as STLink setup is more straightforward.
+Please see next section for GDB server probe setup.

 1. `Debug probe selection` - select the debug probe you are using
 2. `Debug probe serial number` - select a serial number of your debug probe